In this blog post, I’ll be comparing Podia and Kajabi.

 Overview – Kajabi and Podia

-Both Kajabi and Podia are marketed towards individual creators who want to monetize their expertise without requiring advanced technical skills.
+Both Kajabi and Podia target individual creators who wish to monetize their expertise without needing advanced technical skills.

 👍 What do I like about Kajabi vs. Podia?

-- Advanced automation features: Kajabi’s higher plans offer advanced automation features such as triggers, actions, and conditional filters.
+• Advanced automation features: Kajabi provides trigger/action automation rules to glue all their features together.
 In contrast, Podia lacks these and may require the use of their Zapier integration, which can incur additional costs.

-- Powerful page builder: Kajabi has a dedicated page (website) builder to design your landing pages, opt-ins, website, and blog posts with plenty modules.
+• Powerful page builder: Kajabi has a dedicated page (website) builder for designing your landing pages, opt-ins, website, and blog posts with plenty of modules.
 But with Podia, it feels like you’re just designing a storefront (you still need WordPress!).

-- Powerful email marketing: Kajabi has more powerful email marketing features than Podia, with pre-made templates and automation features.
-Although Podia offers one-off broadcasts and campaigns based on entrance/exit conditions, it does not provide any audience tagging or segmentation features.
+• Powerful email marketing: Kajabi offers more powerful email marketing features than Podia, with pre-made templates and automation features.

-- Built-in hosting for events: Kajabi has a feature called “Kajabi Events” that enables you to host webinars, product launches, etc – right inside of the platform.
+• Built-in hosting for events: Kajabi has a feature called “Kajabi Events” that allows you to host webinars and coaching sessions.
 On the other hand, with Podia, you need to integrate it with Zoom webinars or YouTube Live.

 👍 What do I like about Podia vs. Kajabi?

-- User-friendly UI/UX: Podia’s simple and straightforward interface is easy to use, while Kajabi may require advanced technical skills, especially with website building.
+• User-friendly UI/UX: Podia’s simple and straightforward interface is easy to use, while Kajabi has a lot of features making it a bit difficult to understand platform first.

 Upfront bottom line ✨